aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/load-and-save/optimize-3d-file-saving/_index.md

 import java.nio.file.Paths;
 ```

-Now, let's break down each example into multiple steps to demonstrate the usage of different SaveOptions.
+## How to Save 3D File Java Using Aspose.3D SaveOptions

+Below we break down the most common `SaveOptions` configurations.
+Each snippet is followed by a short explanation so you can see **why** the setting matters.

-## Step 1: Pretty Print in GLTF SaveOption
+### Step 1: Pretty Print in GLTF SaveOption

 The `prettyPrintInGltfSaveOption` method allows you to generate a GLTF file with indented JSON content for human readability.